Fire continues at Texas plant; 50K under evacuation order

 Branick, who lives near the plant, said at the news conference that he was awakened at his home by the initial blast, which blew in his front and back doors, “damaging them pretty significantly.”

-The three workers hurt during the blast —two TPC employees and a contractor — were treated at hospitals and released, said Troy Monk, TPC’s director of health, safety and security.
+The three workers hurt during the blast —two TPC employees and a contractor — were treated at hospitals and released, said Monk.
 The about 30 employees working at the plant at the time of the explosion were accounted for, according to TPC.

-Monk said the blast occurred in an area of the plant that makes butadiene, a chemical used to make synthetic rubber and other products.
-He said the plant has 175 full-time employees and 50 contract workers.
+Monk had said the blast occurred in an area of the plant that makes butadiene, a chemical used to make synthetic rubber and other products.
+Officials on Thursday evening, however, said that early concerns about butadiene contamination from the blast haven’t materialized, as they learned the main storage area for that cancer-causing chemical didn’t take the brunt of the fire.

+Environmental Protection Agency spokesman Adam Adams said that while volatile organic compounds were detected by some of the 20 teams monitoring air pollution in the area, none of them detected levels higher than five parts per million, the agencies’ “action level.”

-Jefferson County Judge Jeff Branick, the top county official, told Beaumont TV station KFDM that it’s a miracle no one died.
+Judge Branick, the top county official, told KFDM that it’s a miracle no one died.
 He said one worker suffered burns and the others had a broken wrist and a broken leg.

 Texas has seen multiple petrochemical industry blazes this year, including a March fire that burned for days near Houston and another that killed a worker at a plant in nearby Crosby.